EzaYasir1/sEMG_Signal_Processing-_and-_Visualisation/README.md

 intensity over time (rectify, low-pass and Savitzky-Golay smoothing).
 6. Exports the processed signal and envelope for both conditions to CSV.
-7. Displays both conditions in an interactive Streamlit dashboard, with a condition selector, channel selector, time-range slider, and basic signal metrics like RMS, median frequency, spectral entropy, skewness, kurtosis.
+7. Displays both conditions in an interactive Streamlit dashboard, with a condition selector, channel selector, time-range slider used to observe signal in detail, and basic signal metrics like RMS, median frequency, spectral entropy, skewness, kurtosis.